 We may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA” consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 These are known as “third countries” and may not have data protection laws that are as strong as those in the UK and/or the EEA.
 This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR as follows.

 We share your data with external third parties, as detailed below the section ‘Do You Share my Personal Data’, that are based outside of the EEA.
 The following safeguards are applied to such transfers:

 We use specific contracts with external third parties that are approved by the European Commission for the transfer of personal data to third countries.
 These contracts ensure the same levels of personal data protection that would apply under the GDPR.
 More information is available from the European Commission.

 Where we transfer your data to a third party based in the US, this may be protected if they are part of the EU-US Privacy Shield.
 This requires that third party to provide data protection to standards similar to those in Europe.
 More information is available from the European Commission.

 We may sometimes contract with the following third parties to supply certain products and/or services These may include payment processing, delivery, sales, marketing (including sending newsletters) and website analytics.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

-- Chargify: payment processing – based in the US
+- Stripe: payment processing – based in the US

 If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law, as described above in section ‘How long and where we store your data’.